Anshul619/Golang/Readme.md

 - Additionally, the dependencies are linked to a single binary file thereby putting off dependencies on servers.
 - It also uses a compile-link model for generating executable binaries from the source code.

+> To put it simply, if Docker had not been written in Go, it would not have been as successful. ~Solomon Hykes

 # Key Features

 | Title                                                                                                    | Remarks                                                                                                                                                                                                                                                                                          |